pfelk/pfelk/README.md

 ## Welcome to pfSense + ELK

-You can view installation guide guide on [3ilson.org YouTube Channel ](https://www.youtube.com/3ilsonorg).
+You can view installation guide guide on [3ilson.org YouTube Chanel ](https://www.youtube.com/3ilsonorg).